NandaScott/Scrython/README.md

 x.0.0: Overall library version

-0.x.0: Changes that *I* make that will break previous functionality or improve the library.
+0.x.0: Major version changes.
+Includes anything that will break functionality from previous version, or adds upon them.

-0.0.x: Changes that *Scryfall* has made to break functionality.
+0.0.x: Minor patch changes.

 >It's important to keep up to date with library changes, since it relies on how Scryfall has updated it's own API.
 If they change something, my library will potentially break or be outdated until a fix is patched.